eqbal/CarND-Advanced-Lane-Lines-p4/README.md

 To compute the camera matrix and distortion coefficients, `CameraCalibrate` uses OpenCV's `findChessBoardCorners` function on grayscale version of each input image, ti generate set of image points.

+The class will skip any images that have parts of the chessboard cut-off, printing a warning (some images in the dataset has this issue)

+#### 2. Undistort Image

+Once we have calibrated the camera as above, we can now apply the camera matrix and distortion coefficients to correct distortion effects on camera input images.
+This is done using the OpenCV 'undistort()' function.

-I then use `numpy.mgrid` in order to create a matrix of (x, y, z) object points.
+I use `numpy.mgrid` in order to create a matrix of (x, y, z) object points.
 Once I have the image points and the matching object points for the entire calibration dataset, I then use `cv2.calibrateCamera` to create the camera matrix and distortion coefficients.
 These variables are stored inside the class, until `calibraion.undistort(img)` is called, at which point they are passed into `cv.undistort`, returning an undistorted version of the user's input image

-The class will skip any images that have parts of the chessboard cut-off, printing a warning (some images in the dataset has this issue)